 Code: ACBD-E2

-Student's Name: Date of Birth: Allergies:
+Student's Name: Date of B Birth: Allergies:

 Parent/Guardian's Name: Daytime Phone # :

 Medication: Dosage: Date Started:

 Time to be given: Route of Administration: Possible Side Effects:

 Termination Date: Special Instructions:

-Health Care Provider's Nam ne: Clinic Name
+Health Care Provider's Name me: Clinic Name:

 Clinic Phone# : Clinic Fax # :

-Teresa Dockter By signing this for administered to m administration of t lease school process Student Self-Admined medication and how the student is cap YES-Supervised The student may cor unsecured and (parent initials)Kristy Glaem, I authorize the release of my child as prescribed.
-I authorish medication.
-Personnel from liability in the even instration: The student has recovered to be prevent them: YES ent adverse reactions result from received education on any side effect NO medication in a secure manner: New notice is not ropriate school staff and request that this medication is designee to exchange information necessary for the safe medication(s) and/or treatment(s)/procedure(s). cts or adverse interactions associated with the O n, student agrees not to leave the medication unattended ED (ISSUED FROM SCHOOL OFFICE).
+By signing this for administered to madministration of the student Self-Administration and how the student is capable.
+The student is capable.
+The student may confused and or unsecured and y child as prescribed.
+I authorize this medication.
+The student has received to prevent them: YES to be able of self-administering this nearry this medication: YES accessible to other students.
+In ze the prescriber and the school depend adverse reactions result from modelived education on any side effectived education on any side effectived education in a secure manner: Not assupervised NO If carrying medication, MEDICATION PASS IS REQUIRE , student agrees not to leave the medication unattended D (ISSUED FROM SCHOOL OFFICE).

-Parent/Guardian Signature:

-Student Signature:
+Student Signature: recommendation.)

-recommendation.)
 No Medications (including o And Health Care Provider (v school.
-It is the parent's res at the end of the school yea on medication or Over-the-couver-the-counter meds such as when applicable as stated above ponsibility to supply medication Tylenol) will be given without cons ve).
-A supply of the properly labelens for administration to the school ons that are left after the school ye ed prescription from the pharmacy should be left at and gather the medication supply when discontinued or
+It is the parent's res at the end of the school yea ion medication or Over-the-cour ver-the-counter meds such as T vhen applicable as stated above ponsibility to supply medication Tylenol) will be given without conse e).
+A supply of the properly labele is for administration to the school a ins that are left after the school year ed prescription from the pharmacy should be left at and gather the medication supply when discontinued or